kubernetes-sigs/gateway-api/geps/gep-1767/index.md

     // as the `Access-Control-Request-Method` header provided by the client.
     // If the header `Access-Control-Request-Method` is not included in the
     // request, the gateway will omit the `Access-Control-Allow-Methods`
     // response header, instead of specifying the `*` wildcard.
+    // (The wildcard is always forbidden in response to a credentialed
+    // request irrespective of the Gateway configuration.)
 A Gateway
     // implementation may choose to add implementation-specific default
     // methods.
     //